tigerwill90/fox/README.md

 Additionally, `fox.WithMiddlewareFor` option provide a more fine-grained control over where a middleware is applied, such as only for 404 or 405 handlers.
-Possible scopes include `fox.RouteHandlers` (regular routes), `fox.NoRouteHandler`, `fox.NoMethodHandler`, `fox.RedirectHandler`, `fox.OptionsHandler` and any combination of these.
+Possible scopes include `fox.RouteHandlers` (regular routes), `fox.NoRouteHandler`, `fox.NoMethodHandler`, `fox.RedirectSlashHandler`, `fox.RedirectPathHandler`, `fox.OptionsHandler` and any combination of these.

 ````go
 f, _ := fox.New(